yoanm/initRepositoryWithPhpUnit/README.md

 <a name="optional-rule-2"></a>
  * [Test doc - tested class dependencies](https://github.com/yoanm/Readme/blob/master/strategy/tests/README.md#rules-test-documentation-tested-class-dependencies-description) by using `@uses`

     * Also use `checkForUnintentionallyCoveredCode="true"`, to be sure sure that new dependencies will be forced to be documented.
-With [configuration reference](#configuration-reference), it will convert test into risky test, and risky test will be converted into failed test by [`listener`](#configuration-reference-listener)
+With [configuration reference](#configuration-reference), it will convert test into risky test, and risky test will be converted into failed test by [YoanmTestsStrategyListener](https://github.com/yoanm/PhpUnitExtended/blob/master/doc/listener/YoanmTestsStrategyListener.md)

     Simply add the following as test class or test method comment :
     ```